kefolen/Perudo/.junie/7_Mc_mixture_rollouts.md

 - Choose the policy at the worker before each rollout using a stateless RNG seeded per rollout to maintain reproducibility across workers.
 - Aggregate per-policy return statistics centrally if adaptive weighting is enabled.

+Backward compatibility
+- With mixture.enabled = false, behavior is identical to the current single-policy baseline.
+- With mixture.enabled = true and mixture.policies = ["baseline"] (weights = [1.0]), results match the baseline as well.

 2) Confidence-based early stopping (replace fixed margin)

 Goal